Gradius (video game): Arcade

-Gradius was first released in Japan for Konami's Bubble System, an arcade board which allows operators to change the software through the use of proprietary "Bubble Software" cartridge media based on magnetic bubble memory.
+Gradius was first released in Japan for Konami's Bubble System, an arcade board which allowed operators to change the software through the use of proprietary "Bubble Software" cartridge media based on magnetic bubble memory.
 The game was distributed as a standard printed circuit board in North America and Europe under the title of Nemesis.
 The North American version of Nemesis features a considerably increased difficulty compared to the Japanese and European version.
 To balance this, the game spawns a fleet of orange enemies when the player loses a life to provide as many power-up capsules as possible to recover as many upgrades as possible.
 Also the North American version presents a continue feature (but only for three times).
 The title screen was also updated, showing an in-game reproduction of the promotional artwork behind the logo.

+The original Gradius is also included in various compilations such as Gradius Deluxe Pack for the PlayStation, Sega Saturn and Microsoft Windows, and Gradius Collection for the PlayStation Portable.
+Hamster Corporation released the game as part of their Arcade Archives series for the PlayStation 4 in 2015 and Nintendo Switch in 2020.
+This particular version was included by Konami in their Arcade Classics Anniversary Collection, released in 2019 for the Nintendo Switch, PlayStation 4, Xbox One and Windows.

 Famicom/NES

 The first home conversion of Gradius was released for Nintendo's Famicom console on April 25, 1986, in Japan.
-Due to the hardware limitations of the Famicom, many of the level designs were simplified (the Moai stage, for example, lacks the vertical scrolling present in the arcade game) and the maximum amount of options that the player can upgrade to was reduced from four to two.
-This version added a cheat code that can be entered while the game is paused that grants the player's ship almost all the power-ups.
-This code would appear again in many later Konami on the NES and other consoles (such as Contra and Life Force), becoming known as the Konami Code.

-The NES version of Gradius was released in North America in December 1986.
-It is the first NES game to have been released by Konami in the region and unlike the original arcade game, the title was kept unchanged between regions.
+Due to the hardware limitations of the Famicom, many of the level designs were simplified (the Moai stage, for example, lacked the vertical scrolling present in the arcade game), and the maximum amount of options that the player can upgrade to was reduced from four to two.
+This version added a cheat code that could be entered while the game was paused that granted the player's ship almost all the power-ups.
+This code appeared again in many later Konami games such as Contra and Life Force, ultimately becoming known as the Konami Code.
+The international version for the Nintendo Entertainment System was released in North America in December 1986.
+It was the first NES game to be released by Konami in the region and, unlike the original arcade game, the title was kept unchanged between regions.
+It was re-released as part of the Nintendo Classics service on September 19, 2018.

 The NES version was made available in arcades as a Nintendo VS. System board (under the title of VS. Gradius) and as a PlayChoice-10 cartridge.
 VS. Gradius was distributed to arcades by Nintendo.
+This version was released by Hamster Corporation as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in 2019, distinct from their release of the original arcade version years prior.